-This is because estrogen-based birth control options have been linked to low milk supply in nursing moms (source).
-If your milk isn’t drying up quite as quickly as you’d like it to, it might be a good idea to switch to an estrogen-based contraceptive in order to help move the process along.
+This is because estrogen-based birth control options have been linked to low milk supply in nursing moms (3).
+If your milk isn’t drying up as quickly as you’d like it to, it might be a good idea to switch to an estrogen-based contraceptive to help move the process along.

-When you have a cold, decongestants work by opening up passageways and drying up the mucus being produced as a result of the infection (source).
-They are normally not recommended for use while breastfeeding because they can also tend to dry up other bodily fluids, including breastmilk.
+When you have a cold, decongestants work by opening up passageways and drying up the mucus (4).
+They are normally not recommended for use while breastfeeding because they can also tend to dry up other bodily fluids, including breast milk.

 1. Tight Bras And Binding

 If you’ve told anyone that you are trying to wean off breastfeeding, they might suggest you bind your breasts as a way to suppress your milk supply.
-This is typically a bad idea.
+This advice is not based on any medical recommendation and is typically a bad idea.

-Binding your breasts can actually cause engorgement to get worse and increase your risk of getting mastitis (source).
+Binding your breasts can cause engorgement to get worse and increase your risk of getting mastitis (5).

 3. Massaging Your Breasts

-The more stimulation your breasts receive, the more milk your body will think it needs to produce (source).
+The more stimulation your breasts receive, the more milk your body will think it needs to produce.
 This is exactly the opposite of what you want to happen.
-It’s best to keep your hands off of your breasts while you try to decrease your supply, even if you are in pain.
+It’s best to keep all hands off of your breasts (including when you’re intimate with your partner) while you try to decrease your supply.

 Not to worry — there are other ways to find relief!